 While several learning methods can be applied to learn a separation between two classes, only few methods are capable of producing an efficient and explainable detection model.
-We consider linear Support Vector Machines [SVM; 6, 12] for this task.
-Given vectors of two classes as training data, a linear SVM determines a hyperplane that separates both classes with maximal margin.
-In our setting, one of these classes is associated with malware, whereas the other class corresponds to benign applications.
-An unknown application is classified by mapping it to the vector space and checking if it falls on the malicious (+) or benign (-) side of the hyperplane.
+We consider linear Support Vector Machines (SVM) [8, 14] for this task.
+Given vectors of two classes as training data, a linear SVM determines a hyperplane that separates both classes with maximal margin (see Fig. 2).
+One of these classes is associated with malware, whereas the other class corresponds to benign applications.
+An unknown application is classified by mapping it to the vector space and determing whether it falls on the malicious (+) or benign (-) side of the hyperplane.